 Different types of Kitchen Hand Tools & Small Equipment

 All kitchen staff should be familiar with the different types of hand tools and small equipment used in their respective work area.
-They should also be able to properly handle them while cooking, should be of good quality, stand long enough, safe to use, know how to use and most importantly know the purpose of each such tools and equipment.
+They should also be able to be properly handled while cooking, should be of good quality, stand long enough, be safe to use, know how to use, and most importantly know the purpose of each such tool and equipment.

 There are many types of hand tools and small utensils used in the hotel kitchen.
-This equipment helps the kitchen staff or chefs in different day to day activities like measure, prepare, cook, and serve food.
+This equipment helps the kitchen staff or chefs in different day-to-day activities like measuring, preparing, cooking, and serving food.
 It is very important to know what they are called, where they are stored or kept in the kitchen, and how to properly use and clean them.

-The chef or sous chef should choose this equipment carefully and inspect them to ensure the proper usage, cleaning, storage and maintenance is done on regular basis.
+The chef or sous chef should choose this equipment carefully and inspect it to ensure the proper usage, cleaning, storage, and maintenance are done regularly.

-A sharp-edged scoop or cup-shaped, half sphere implement used for cutting fruits and vegetable into small balls.
+A sharp-edged scoop or cup-shaped, half-sphere implement is used for cutting fruits and vegetables into small balls.
 Normally used by the Garde Manger Chef.

 Cook equipment used for lifting and turning meat and other items must be strong enough to hold heavy loads.